TheCommCraft/scratchcommunication/README.md

 If you have questions, want to propose new features or have found a bug, contact me [here](https://github.com/thecommcraft/scratchcommunication/issues)

+# Credits

+A lot of frontend cryptography by @Retr0id on Scratch (https://scratch.mit.edu/users/Retr0id)

+Inspiration by @TimMcCool

+Everything else by me (I think)

 # More coming soon